Adventure on the Southern Express

 Adventure on the Southern Express (Abenteuer im Südexpress) is a 1934 German thriller film directed by Erich Waschneck and starring Charlotte Susa, Karl Ludwig Diehl and Ralph Arthur Roberts.
-It was shot on location in Northern Italy and Switzerland.
+It was shot at the Johannisthal Studios in Berlin and on location in Northern Italy and Switzerland.
+The film's sets were designed by the art director Otto Guelstorff.

 Synopsis

 While a train is travelling through the Italian Alps, the jewellery of a wealthy young widow is stolen.
 An ex-soldier working as a waiter on the train comes under suspicion of the crime.